shaziwnl/Make-me-a-mocktail/README.md

 Project is *complete*

 ## Room for improvement
-To use a larger dataset that does not require images to exist within the same directory
+To use a larger dataset that is not a limited list

 ## Acknowledgements
 This project takes inspiration from <a href="https://myfridgefood.com/" target="_blank">MyFridgeFood</a>